Parts of an Airplane

 Tail - The rear section of the plane that consists of a horizontal stabilizer and a vertical stabilizer.
 The elevator hinges to the horizontal stabilizer.
 The rudder hinges to the vertical stabilizer.

-Elevator - hinged surfaces on the horizontal part of the tail that swing up and down.
+Elevator - hinged surfaces on the horizontal part of the tail that swings up and down.
 These surfaces control the pitch of the airplane.

 Rudder - hinged surface on the vertical part of the tail that swings left and right.
 This surface controls the yaw of the airplane.